abhijitdc/bigquery-streaming-demo-tf/README.md

-# BigQuery Streaming Demo with Cloud Run and Pub/Sub
+# BigQuery Streaming Demo with Cloud Run, Pub/Sub and Terraform automation

 This demo showcases real-time data streaming into BigQuery using Cloud Run, Pub/Sub, and a BigQuery subscription.
 It simulates transactional data, streams it through Pub/Sub, and then queries the resulting BigQuery table.
 This demonstrates a common and scalable architecture for real-time analytics.